aai-institute/practical-ai-act/docs/conformity/risk-management-system.md

 Since the sources and types of risks of each system are different, it is in general not feasible to automate these risk assessments.
 For an example for an analysis and a mitigation strategy, please have a look at a specific risk in our [showcase](../showcase/risk-assessment.md).

+We highlight that the risk management system as presented in |Art.
+9| is not directly tied to, but in fact a requirement for a lot of the engineering practices showcased in this repository, since they require prior knowledge about the relevant risks of the project.

 <!-- Link to aAI Institute resources on Rsi-->